-During the year ended June 30, 2012, the Foundation began disbursing loans as part of the Young Farmers program, a program that awards cash loans to qualified farmers aged 40 or younger for the purchase of qualified farmland and farmland improvements in order to promote farming in this age group.
+During the year ended June 30, 2012, the Foundation began disbursing loans as part of the Young Farmers program, a program that awards loans to qualified farmers aged 40 or younger for the purchase of qualified farmland and farmland improvements in order to promote farming in this age group.
+The portion of each loan due within a year is considered current.